MichaelCurrin/my-github-projects/README.md

 This project is setup to show repo data for the **current authenticated user** (i.e. not other users).

+You can fork this project and setup as a Netlify static site which shows your **own** repos and their topic labels.

-When setup as a website of your own repos and their topics, this project can be used for the following:
+When setup as a website, this project can serve the following purposes for the owner:

 - Quick reference to **find your own repos** by name and check their stats.
 With future development, you can find most recent, most starred, etc.
 - Group your repos by **topic**.